 Labor Day is a national holiday, so the following are closed: U.S. post offices, government offices, schools, universities, libraries, banks, and stock markets.
 Essential services that remain open include airports, hospitals, and police stations.

 Most businesses close, providing employees with a three-day holiday weekend.

 Most retail and hospitality businesses, however, stay open on Labor Day including restaurants, hotels, inns, transportation services (limited schedules may be in effect), gas stations, supermarkets, drug stores, and retail stores.
 Laws regulating whether liquor stores may be open on Labor Day vary by state.

 How to Celebrate Labor Day in New England

 There are many fun annual events that take place in New England over the Labor Day holiday weekend including:

 - The Southern Vermont Garlic & Herb Festival in Bennington, Vermont: a two-day (Saturday and Sunday) garlic extravaganza featuring food (even garlic ice cream!), music, demonstrations, children's activities, and more.
 While you're in Bennington, be sure to take the elevator to the top of Vermont's tallest structure, the Bennington Battle Monument, for panoramic views.

 - The final show of the season in L.L.
 Bean's summer concert series at its flagship store in Freeport, Maine, is always held the Saturday of Labor Day weekend, and this year's finale features multi-platinum singer-songwriter Gavin DeGraw.

 - The 68-year-old Marlborough Labor Day Parade in Marlborough, Massachusetts, is the largest end-of-summer parade in New England, and it's always held on Labor Day Monday.

 - Gloucester, Massachusetts' annual Schooner Festival celebrating the role these sailboats have played in the history of America's oldest seaport features a series of events beginning with the ships' arrival on Friday and continuing through their departure on Monday.
 Don't miss Saturday night's Boat Parade of Lights and fireworks.

-- The Labor Day Weekend Celebration in Northfield, Vermont, is a 43-year-old tradition and Vermont's largest Labor Day celebration—2019's theme is Celebrating Norwich 200, honoring the bicentennial of Norwich University.
+- The Labor Day Weekend Celebration in Northfield, Vermont, is a 44-year-old tradition and Vermont's largest Labor Day celebration—2019's theme was Celebrating Norwich 200, honoring the bicentennial of Norwich University.